Irwin Thomas: Music career

 As a member of Southern Sons, Thomas co-wrote some of their later material, including three tracks on their second album, Nothing But the Truth (November 1992), and six of eleven tracks for their third album, Zone (1995).
 The latter album was co-produced by the band with former member, Bowman.
-By the end of 1995 the group disbanded.
+By the end of 1995 Southern Sons had disbanded.

 During the 1990s, Thomas worked as a session musician on albums by other artists including Lisa Edwards' Thru the Hoop (June 1993), Debra Byrne's Sleeping Child (July 1994), Phil and Tommy Emmanuel's Terra Firma (April 1995), Bachelor Girl's Waiting for the Day (November 1998), and Farnham's Live at the Regent Theatre 1st July 1999 (1999) as well as touring in Farnham's backing band for the I Can't Believe He's 50 Tour.

 In 1996, Thomas and Donati formed a trio, Hong Kong Meeting, with Steve Hunter on bass guitar.
 Late in the next year Thomas and Donati joined Tina Arena's backing band for her national tour in support of her third solo studio album, In Deep (August 1997).
 In the following year, Thomas formed the Jack Jones Band with Garry Gary Beers on bass guitar (ex-INXS) and Alex Formosa on drums.
 In March 1998 they performed at the Good Vibrations benefit concert by various artists for Marc Hunter, the ailing lead singer of New Zealand-Australian band, Dragon, who had been diagnosed with throat cancer.
 Thomas covered the tracks "Are You Old Enough", "Voodoo Chile" and "Both of Me", he also performed a duet with Tommy Emmanuel on "Nothing to Lose".
 A double-CD and a VHS of the concert, both titled Good Vibrations – A Concert for Marc Hunter, were released in mid-1998.
 Hunter died in July 1998.

 Thomas reverted to his birth name in 2000, working with Ahmet Zappa in Los Angeles, and with Beers.
 He has released music as a solo artist, first for BMG and then as an independent artist, with The Evolution of Irwin Thomas appearing in 2002.
-Since 2004 he has also been involved with Melbourne band Electric Mary, and he is also in a band called She Said Yes, led by Tania Doko, the former lead singer of Bachelor Girl.
+Since 2004, he has also been involved with Melbourne band Electric Mary, and he was also in the band, She Said Yes, led by Tania Doko, the lead singer of Bachelor Girl.

+In 2019 Southern Sons re-formed after 22 years, for One Electric Day concert.
+The group toured Australia in 2025 and again in 2026.